JcDenton86/cordova-plugin-jc-googledrive/README.md

 #### fileList

 The `fileList` function shows a list of files, created or uploaded by the application and have not been trashed.
-Selecting a file, you can have access to the drive fileId and in the created date (only on Android).
+Selecting a file, you can have access to the drive fileId and in the created date.

 ```javascript
 window.plugins.gdrive.fileList(